-In this paper, a machine-wide multicore parallelism is designed for the SMACOF algorithm, which is used to find a solution for MDS problem, and a several different performance analyses have been done.
+In this paper, a machine-wide multicore parallelism is designed for the SMACOF algorithm, which is an elegant algorithm to find a solution for MDS problem.
 Since the SMACOF algorithm highly depends on matrix multiplication operation, the parallel matrix multiplication approach is used to implement parallel SMACOF.
-For load balance issue of the parallel SMACOF, we suggested a quite nice block decomposition algorithm.
+For the load balance issue of the parallel SMACOF, we suggested a quite nice block decomposition algorithm.
 The algorithm works well if the the number of blocks in a row is more than a half of the number of running threads.

-The experimental results show that quite high efficiency and speed up is achieved by the proposed parallel SMACOF, about 0.95% and 7.5 over 8 cores, for larger test data set with 8 threads running, and the efficiency is increased as the data size increased.
-Also, we tested the cache effect of the performance with the different block sizes, and the block size b = 64 is most fitted on both tested 8-core machines for the proposed parallel SMA-COF application.
+Furthermore, a several different performance analyses have been done.
+The experimental results show that quite high efficiency and speed up is achieved by the proposed parallel SMACOF, about 0.95% efficiency and 7.5 speedup over 8 cores, for larger test data set with 8 threads running, and the efficiency is increased as the data size increased.
+Also, we tested the cache effect of the performance with the different block sizes, and the block size b=64 is the fittest on both tested 8-core machines for the proposed parallel SMACOF application.
 In addition, the performance comparison between jagged array and two-dimensional array in C# is carried out.
-Jagged array shows about 1.5 times efficiency than two-dimensional array in our experiments.
+Jagged array shows at least 1.4 times faster than two-dimensional array in our experiments.

-Investigation over other programming languages and OS, for instance C/C++ under Linux and Windows systems, and over the multicore clusters or clouding computing systems would be interesting research issues.
-Based on high efficiency of the proposed parallel SMACOF on a single multicore machine, it would be highly intertesting to develop reasonably high efficient multicore cluster level (or even cloud computing system level) parallel SMACOF implementation.
+Our group have already tested deterministic annealing clustering [19] algorithm using MPI and CCR under 8 node dual-core Windows cluster and it shows scaled speedup [11], and we will improve the proposed parallel SMACOF to run on cluster of multicore.
+Based on high efficiency of the proposed parallel SMACOF on a single multicore machine, it would be highly intertesting to develop reasonably high efficient multicore cluster level parallel SMACOF.